camilin87/aws-automation-utils/README.md

 ## Update an Elastic Beanstalk environment variable

-Sets an environment value in the specied Elastic Beanstalk environment.
+Sets an environment value in the specified Elastic Beanstalk environment.
 It waits for the environment to be ready.

 ```js
 const elasticBeanstalkHelper = require('aws-automation-utils').elasticBeanstalk;